NanoBillion/gallant/README.md

 [OpenBSD's wscons](https://man.openbsd.org/wscons) was inherited from NetBSD, so similar restrictions apply.

-The glyphs in this gallant project would have to be severely reduced in number to fit.
+The glyphs in this Gallant project would have to be severely reduced in number to fit.
 If someone wants to contribute a stripped down font in the appropriate format, I'm willing to add it to this project.

-### What about the TrueType gallant.ttf?
+### The TrueType gallant.ttf

-Some systems no longer support BDF (or PCF) fonts.
-The days of raster fonts are numbered, it would seem.
-With high DPI displays these days, rendered anti-aliased fonts are the new norm.

 The `gallant.ttf` file is a conversion from BDF to TTF using [FontForge](https://fontforge.org/en-US/).
 (See the